Live from the Troubadour

 Live from the Troubadour is the third live album by American country music singer Tanya Tucker.
 It was released on October 16, 2020, by Fantasy Records.
-The album was recorded on October 16, 2019, during the first night of Tucker's sold out two night engagement at the Troubadour to promote the release of While I'm Livin'.
+The album was recorded on October 16, 2019, during the first night of Tucker's sold out two night engagement at the Troubadour to promote the release of her comeback album While I'm Livin'.

 Background

 On July 8, 2019, Tucker announced three shows to celebrate the release of her new album, While I'm Livin'.
 The shows were August 22 at Nashville's Exit/In, September 17 at the Bowery Ballroom in New York, and October 16 at the Troubadour in Los Angeles.
 A second show at the Troubadour on October 17 was added on August 23.
 The first night at the Troubadour was recorded and highlights from the performance were broadcast by 88.5FM on December 13.

 Release and promotion

 The first single from the album, "Bring My Flowers Now", was released on December 13, 2019.

 The album was announced on September 11, 2020.
 The second single, "I'm on Fire / Ring of Fire", was released the same day along with the album's pre-order.